Skip the Store: 8 Homemade Cleaners to Keep Your Home Clean and Safe

-This is another product with a myriad of uses.
-Baking soda is easy to find, cheap and can help you clean a lot of different types of messes.
+This is another product with myriad uses.
+Baking soda can help you clean a lot of different types of messes.
 It’s a must-have for the DIY cleaner.

 Hydrogen Peroxide (3% to 6%)

 Hydrogen Peroxide is a common household disinfectant.
 It can also be used as a bleach in a pinch.
-However, when using it, notice that it comes in a dark, solid, colored bottle.
-That’s because it decomposes when exposed to light, so anything you make with it should also be in a solid, light-proof bottle.
+Note that it comes in a dark, solid, colored bottle.
+That’s because it decomposes when exposed to light.

 Liquid Castile Soap

-Liquid castile soap might be less familiar to you.
-It’s a soap made from natural plant ingredients (frequently hemp) and it has a lot of handy uses.
+Liquid castile soap is made from natural plant ingredients (frequently hemp), and it has a lot of handy uses.
 It’s a bit more expensive than most of the other items on this list.

-Essential oils may not be essential for your DIY cleaners, but they can add a lot in the way of your favorite aromas.
-Let’s face it, not all of these products smell great so a touch of lavender or sweet orange won’t hurt.
+Essential oils may not be essential for your DIY cleaners, but they can add a lot in the way of fragrance.
+Let’s face it, not all of the other products listed here smell great, so a touch of lavender or sweet orange won’t hurt.

-Bleach is a standard product in many households.
-It can be a little harsh, but it doesn’t take much to make an effective cleaner and disinfectant.
+Bleach can be a little harsh, but it doesn’t take much to make an effective cleaner and disinfectant.
 Plus, it’s always pretty cheap.

-If you’re going to make some awesome cleaners, you need to be able to use them.
-Spray bottles are readily available and cheap.
-Go for “heavy-duty” options if you can, as some of these products can be hard on plastics.
+Go for “heavy-duty” options if you can, as some of these cleaning products can be hard on plastics.

 8 Recipes for Homemade Cleaners